Skip to content

 Conflicting dependencies (e.g. your tool needs PyTorch but your agent shouldn't) MCPClient to an isolated subprocess

 If you can't decide, start with @tool.
-Switching to MCPClient later is a one-line change: lift the function to a separate file, run it as an MCP server, set model_client.mcp_client.
+Switching to MCPClient later is a small change: lift the function to a separate file, run it as an MCP server, and swap tools=[fn] for tools=mcp.as_tools().

 Failure modes that are now loud